CharlieJJ0115/ChatRoom/README.md

 ### Create a Private Chat

-1. Click `New Chat` in the upper-left panel.
+1. After signing in, click `New Chat` in the upper-left profile panel.
-2. Select `Private`.
+2. Select `Private Chat`.
-3. Choose one registered user.
+3. Use the search box to find a registered user by username or email.
+4. Select exactly one user from the list.
-4. Click `Start Private Chat`.
+5. Click `Start Private Chat`.
+6. The private chatroom will open automatically.
+If a private chat with the same user already exists, the app opens the existing chatroom instead of creating a duplicate one.

 ### Create a Group Chat

-1. Click `New Chat` in the upper-left panel.
+1. After signing in, click `New Chat` in the upper-left profile panel.
-2. Select `Group`.
+2. Select `Group Chat`.
 3. Enter a room name.
+4. Use the search box to find registered users by username or email.
-4. Select members from the registered user list.
+5. Select one or more users from the member list.
-5. Click `Create Chatroom`.
+6. Click `Create Chatroom`.
+7. The new group chatroom will open automatically, and all selected members can see and send messages in that room.

-### Invite Members
+### Invite Members To A Group Chat

 1. Open a group chatroom.
-2. Open `Room Settings`.
+2. Click the room settings button in the upper-right corner of the chat header.
 3. Click `Manage Members`.
-4. Select more users and click `Add Members`.
+4. Select users who are not already in the group.
+5. Click `Add Members`.

+Private chatrooms do not support inviting extra members.
+To chat with more than one other user, create a group chatroom instead.

 ### Send Messages